-This year is the 20th year of the American Heritage Scholarship Program, a partnership between The Modesto Bee, Stanislaus County Office of Education, and Modesto City Schools.
-The program includes a public lecture and an essay competition for Stanislaus County High School juniors and seniors.
-Students from public, private, and charter schools are encouraged to apply.
+This year was the 20th anniversary of the American Heritage Scholarship Program, a partnership between The Modesto Bee, Stanislaus County Office of Education, and Modesto City Schools.
+The program included a public lecture and an essay competition for Stanislaus County High School juniors and seniors.
+Students from public, private, and charter schools were encouraged to apply.

 American Heritage Committee Members